Divyansh010605/AI-Fake-News-Detection-V1.0/README.md

 Fake (Health): "Doctors are furious!
 This simple kitchen ingredient cures diabetes overnight." -> Result: FAKE (Caught by AI + No Verification)

-🤝 Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-📜 License

-Distributed under the MIT License.
-See LICENSE for more information.